skip to content

 Requests must include a justification for the proposed change supported by new evidence not already listed in the LCD’s Sources of Information/Bibliography, which may materially affect the LCD’s content or basis.
 Electronic copies of literature are preferred.
 Medical literature must be published, include the full text (not abstracts), and be in English.

-The level of evidence required for an LCD reconsideration is the same as that required for a new/revised LCD development as per the Centers for Medicare & Medicaid Services (CMS) internet-only manual (IOM), Publication 100-08, Medicare Program Integrity Manual (PIM), Chapter 13, Section 13.2 external link.
+The level of evidence required for an LCD reconsideration is the same as that required for a new/revised LCD development as per the Centers for Medicare & Medicaid Services (CMS) internet-only manual (IOM), Publication 100-08, Medicare Program Integrity Manual (PIM), Chapter 13, Section 13.2 external pdf file.

 Requests will not be accepted for other documents, including: